pywr/pywr/docs/tools.md

+---
+hide:
+  - navigation
+  - toc
+---

 # Available tools
-The following complementary tools ara available:
+The following complementary tools are available:

 - [Pywr editor](https://github.com/pywr-editor/editor): this is a user-friendly, free and open‑source graphical user interface (UI) to build and customise pywr models written in JSON-based document format.
 The